You may have heard news reports about a possible connection between

 The link between COVID-19 and MIS-C is not well understood, and we are trying to learn if some children are more at risk.
 However, the American Academy of Pediatrics (AAP) wants to reassure parents that very few children get severely

 ill from the virus that causes COVID-19.
 So far, most children who have been diagnosed with MIS-C have recovered after getting medical care.

 Children with MIS-C have a fever and inflammation in their body that gets confirmed from lab tests.
 While different, MIS-C has some of the same symptoms as other rare childhood conditions such as

 Kawasaki disease and toxic shock syndrome.
 Children with MIS-C may also have thrombosis (blood clots), poor heart function, or kidney injury.

 Symptoms of MIS-C

 exposed to someone with the virus within the past four weeks.
-Your pediatrician will let you know you if your child can be seen in the office or if you need to go to the emergency department or
+Your pediatrician can let you know you if your child can be seen in the office, or if you need to go to the emergency department or

-Diagnosis & treatment
+Diagnosis and treatment

 There are a few different tests doctors may use to help diagnose MIS-C, including:

 In addition, medicines to treat the inflammation and fluids can help your child feel better.
 Children who become ill with MIS-C need to be treated in the hospital, according to the CDC.
 Some will need to receive care in the pediatric intensive care unit.